Understanding How Cannabis Initiates its Flowering Phase

 Semi-Full Term

 Semi-full terms are a cross between a photoperiod strain and an autoflower.
 When we first discovered this category, we found a lot of confusing marketing nomenclature geared towards the hobbyist grower not concerned with precision agricultural models.
 We therefore came up with a term we felt most accurately captured the variation this category offers from a farmer’s perspective.
-Though less commonly known and understood in the legacy and legal markets, semi-full terms are also referred to as sub-autos, quicks, quiks, fast flowering, early finishing, and fast finishing photos.
+Though the legacy and legal markets less commonly know and understand them, some refer to semi-full terms as sub-autos, quicks, quiks, fast flowering, early finishing, or fast finishing photos.
 Unless a breeder or seed purveyor expressly lists them in their catalog as an auto/photo cross, these terms do not necessarily guarantee that what you’re buying is a semi-full term as defined here, but rather, could be a normal photoperiod plant with a shorter flowering time.

 Having a recessive autoflowering gene makes semi-full term varieties initiate 1-3 weeks earlier than their full-term parents.
 When planted into the field in May or early June, semi-full term varieties will finish sometime in September, with the actual week in September strongly influenced by the flowering time of the full term parent.
 They also possess exceptional vigor relative to both the full term and autoflowering parent.
 This is because of the mule-like effect created by crossing the genetically dissimilar full term and autoflowering varieties.